-2 It is estimated that reducing alcohol use among youth ages 12 to 17 alone could result in an overall savings of \$52.9 billion.
-This estimate was derived from the product of (1) the number of high school-aged youth ages 12 to 17 years old in 2016 (25.01 million), and (2) the per-participant benefit (from implementing effective nationwide prevention programming for school-aged children and youth) minus cost associated with alcohol.
-The estimate was reduced by 25 percent to account for reduced intervention effectiveness as the implementation moves from demonstration to full implementation (Greenwood et al., 1996; Miller and Levy, 2000; and Aos et al., 1999).
+&lt;sup>4 It is estimated that reducing alcohol use among youth ages 12-17 alone could result in an overall savings of \$52.9 billion.
+This estimate was derived from the product of: (1) The number of high-school-aged youth ages 12-17 years old in 2016 (25.01 million) and (2) the per-participant benefit (from implementing effective nationwide prevention programming for school-aged children and youth) minus cost associated with alcohol.
+The estimate was reduced by 25 percent to account for reduced intervention effectiveness as the implementation moves from demonstration to full implementation (Greenwood et al., 1996; Miller and Levy, 2000; Aos et al., 1999).
 Assumptions: Only savings from existing school-based programs are included in these estimates.
-Cost savings accrue over a multiyear period.
+Cost savings accrue over a multi-year period.
 Future costs were converted to present value using a 3 percent discount rate.
-Costs due to youth substance abuse decline at the same rate as the number of initiators.
+Costs due to youth substance misuse decline at the same rate as the number of initiators.